johannesmik/neurons/docs/intro/spike_and_learn.rst

     Final Spiketrain:
     [[0 0 1 0 0 0 1 1 0 0]
      [1 0 0 0 0 0 1 1 0 0]
-     [0 0 0 1 0 0 0 0 1 1]]
+     [0 0 0 1 0 0 0 0 1 0]]
     Final weights:
     [[ 0.
-0. 1.28884081]
+0. 1.18586337]
      [ 0.
-0. 1.28063985]
+0. 1.17766241]
      [ 0.
 0. 0.        ]]

-Notice, that the result is slightly different to our previous results:

-First, neuron 3 also spikes at time 10 now, because when checking for new spikes at time 10 the weights have been bigger, and thus forcing the neuron to spike another time.

-Second, the weights have gone up slightly more, because neuron 3 spikes also at time 10.
+We get the exact same spiketrain and weights as in the previous two tutorials.

+However, it could be that the results are different when we run `check_spikes()` and `weight_change()` at the same time rather than one after another.
+The learned weights can influence the check_spikes and produce more or less spikes!

 Conclusion
 ----------